AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 Ideally, obtain a document projector (like back in middle school) a few days before the event, set the focus (once) properly, and put up a big sign saying "don't touch this knob."
 Explain this principle to demoers, and make it trivial to switch one of the on-screen views to the mobile projector.

-If not, I've had a suprising amount of success with taking the demo laptop and using it's webcam to show off the mobile experience.
+If not, I've had a surprising amount of success with taking the demo laptop and using it's webcam to show off the mobile experience.
 It's hacky, and should be prepared way beforehand, but it works.

 Emulators are a bad idea; they involve plugging in somebody else's laptop into the projector.
 Pain this way lies.